karo-txs/signwriting-recognition/README.md

-# SignWriting for Gesture Recognition in Sign Language
+# SignWriting for Handshape Recognition in Sign Language

 ## Overview